Generalized Spectral Clustering of Low-Inertia Power Networks: Introduction

-In conventional power networks (like PJM), the current zones and zonal boundaries in the network result from historical asset ownership rather than the properties of the network \cite{cotilla-sanchez_multi-attribute_2013}.
-Control zones defined in this way may be sufficient for system planning and market operations but are not necessarily suited for distributed and decentralized power system operations.
-To address this need, recent works have approached the problem of network partitioning in power networks with different objectives including contingency management \cite{sun_splitting_2003, ding_two-step_2013, quirostortos_constrained_2015}, generator coherency identification \cite{romeres_novel_2013, yusof_slow_1993}, designing localized reactive power markets \cite{zhong_localized_2004}, localized voltage control \cite{lagonotte_structural_1989, nayeripour_coordinated_2016}, and parallel power system restoration \cite{ganganath_agglomerative_2018} using methods including spectral clustering techniques \cite{ng_spectral_2001, sanchez-garcia_hierarchical_2014, ding_two-step_2013, wu_spectral_2023}, evolutionary computation algorithms \cite{ding_optimal_1994, blumsack_defining_2009}, information theoretic approaches \cite{lagonotte_structural_1989, baranwal_clustering_2017}, and sensitivity analysis techniques \cite{tamp_sensitivity_2014, nayeripour_coordinated_2016}.
+In conventional power networks (such as PJM), the current zones and zonal boundaries are determined by historical asset ownership rather than by the properties of the network \cite{cotilla-sanchez_multi-attribute_2013}.
+Control zones defined in this way may be sufficient for system planning and markets, but are not necessarily suited for decentralized power system operations.
+To address this need, recent works have approached network partitioning in power networks with different objectives including contingency management \cite{sun_splitting_2003, ding_two-step_2013}, generator coherency identification \cite{romeres_novel_2013}, designing localized reactive power markets \cite{zhong_localized_2004}, localized voltage control \cite{lagonotte_structural_1989, nayeripour_coordinated_2016}, and parallel power system restoration \cite{ganganath_agglomerative_2018} using methods including spectral clustering techniques \cite{ng_spectral_2001, sanchez-garcia_hierarchical_2014, ding_two-step_2013, wu_spectral_2023}, evolutionary computation algorithms \cite{ding_optimal_1994, blumsack_defining_2009}, information theoretic approaches \cite{lagonotte_structural_1989, baranwal_clustering_2017}, and sensitivity analysis techniques \cite{tamp_sensitivity_2014, nayeripour_coordinated_2016 }.

-In this work, we address the problem of partitioning power networks into control areas to facilitate scalable distributed control strategies.
-We extend the spectral clustering approach developed in \cite{sanchez-garcia_hierarchical_2014, ng_spectral_2001}, where the spectrum of a graph whose edges represent branch susceptances is used to identify clusters in a power network.
-Our approach uses the spectrum of the linearized non-uniform Kuramoto oscillator dynamics matrix to construct a low-dimensional embedding of the network.
-We show that the spectrum of this matrix is the same as the spectrum of a generalized eigenvalue problem defined on a graph whose edge weights represent the sensitivity of the real power flow on the lines to line angles, with node weights representing the effective damping of each oscillator.
-This framework allows us to incorporate the effect of the steady-state voltage magnitudes, angles, and node types (reflected in time constants of the oscillators) in the clustering problem.

-The proposed approach is demonstrated on the IEEE 30-bus network for various numbers of clusters.
-Numerical simulations show that the identified clusters are dynamically coherent with perturbations originating within each cluster largely confined to that cluster.
-These coherent groups of oscillators, identified using the linearized oscillator dynamics equation, are shown to be robust to changes in the network operating condition around the nominal state, provided the relative spectral gap is large.
-Additionally, we provide bounds on the number of clusters and the stability of the resulting network embedding.